In this article

 It also increases your risk of biting your cheek, lips, and tongue.
 This will make it harder for you to heal properly.

 For the first 24 to 48 hours following wisdom teeth extraction, eat only soft foods like:

 Cold foods can help with discomfort.
 As you begin to feel better, try introducing more solid foods.

 On the third day following surgery, try foods such as:

 Gradually increase your consumption of solid foods if chewing does not cause pain.

 If you experience any pain when chewing, go back to eating soft and semi-soft foods.

 Many people can resume normal eating within a week.

-It’s best to take a day or two off work after having wisdom teeth removed.
-You’ll need a sick note from your doctor or dentist.1
+It’s best to take a day or two off work after having wisdom teeth removed.1